 In addition to regular Digital Video Machine commands listed in the Command Protocol section, there are a few additional commands for the Playlist Control interface.
-These single-character commands further modify the behavior of the playlists to provide additional features that only apply to the Playlist Control interface of the DVMHD.
+These single-character commands further modify the behavior of the playlists to provide additional features that only apply to the Playlist Control interface of the DVM-8500.
 These characters and their functions are listed in the following table:

-Command Description U Uninterruptible.
+Oammand Description Command Description U Uninterruptible.
 Causes the Digital Video Machine to ignore all Input/Output Control triggers (with the exception of 'Stop') and any 'Play' commands.
-This behavior continues until the playlist becomes interruptible once again using the 'l' command listed below, or by the playlist ending.
-1 Interruptible.
+This behavior continues until the playlist becomes interruptible once again using the 'I' command listed below, or by the playlist ending.
+I Interruptible.
 Restores normal functionality to the Input/Output Control interface as well as the 'Play' command.
 In this mode, all commands can interrupt the playlist or cause it to advance to the next playlist entry.
-This is the power-up default.
-S Seamless.
+This is the power-up default. s Seamless.
 Whenever PL commands are located immediately after one another, the playlist will seamlessly transition between video clips.
 Seamless playlist requires the use of the Play File command.
 See the Command Protocol section for information on how to use this command.
 This is the power-up default.
 G Segmented.
 In this mode, the playlist will not transition between clips seamlessly.
 There will be a brief delay between clips. w Wait.
 Playlist waits until a 'Resume' input or a 'Play' command occurs before moving on to the next playlist command.
-This is useful for applications where a user decides when the playlist should move on. < Loop.
+This is useful for applications where a user decides when the playlist should move on. nD Delay.
+This command allows you to implement a delay between playlist entries.
+It must be preceded with the actual delay time like this: 2D ;Delay 2 Seconds 2.1D ;Delay 2.1 Seconds < Loop.
 Tells the playlist to loop upon completion.
 This looping will continue indefinitely until a Stop condition occurs, or another video or playlist file is played. ; Comment.
 Ignore all characters until the next line.